Ever thought about becoming a manager? Want to know what it takes and how to move up from your individual contributor role?

 Creativity, Inc. by Ed Catmull

 Ed Catmull is one of the cofounders of a little animation studio called Pixar.
-He helped guide the studio to success, culminating in its purchase by Disney for $7.4 billion, and a stunning run of dozens of hit movies you’ve likely seen and love.
+He helped guide the studio to incredible success, which led to Disney buying Pixar for $7.4 billion, and a stunning run of dozens of hit movies you’ve likely seen and love.

 Further reading from the blog on Ed Catmull:

 - 10 Key Ed Catmull Quotes on Leadership from Creativity, Inc

 - The One Key to Building and Keeping a Great Company Culture

 Embracing a mindset of ongoing growth and learning is a great way to ensure you’re on a path to success in your career.
 In doing so, you’ll likely find it’s a lot of fun learning the inside story on how others have succeeded.